abinit/abipy/README.rst

 About
 =====

-Abipy is a Python library to analyze he results produced by `ABINIT <http://www.abinit.org>`_, an open-source program for the ab-initio calculations of the physical properties of materials within Density Functional Theory and Maby-Body perturbation theory.
+Abipy is a Python library to analyze the results produced by `ABINIT <http://www.abinit.org>`_, an open-source program for the ab-initio calculations of the physical properties of materials within Density Functional Theory and Maby-Body perturbation theory.
 It also provides tools to generate input files and workflows to automate